COURAGE & CONFIDENCE - ST MADELEINE SOPHIE BARAT

 KEY STAGE 3

-Across KS3 students will get a chance to experience using clay.
-This is covered in Year 8 through STEAM day and in Year 9 students make ceramic tea cups or tiles.
-They will explore the material through different 3D making techniques and ways to apply decoration and texture.
-This will allow students to make an informed decision about which area of Art, including Ceramics, that they may wish to choose for GCSE options.
+Across KS3 students will get a chance to experience working with clay.
+This is covered in Year 7 working with 3D relief and Year 9 students work in 3D forms.
+There will also be opportunities for clay workshops for KS3 students.
+Students will explore the material through different 3D making techniques and ways to apply decoration and texture.
+This will allow students to make an informed decision about which area of Art and Design, including Ceramics, that they may wish to choose for GCSE options.

 KEY STAGE 5